higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 ### 3.3. `ConvictionRegistry`

-**Purpose**: A ledger of addresses that have “registered” themselves as big holders (≥ some fraction like 0.42069% of total supply).
+**Purpose**: A ledger of addresses that have "registered" themselves as big holders (≥ some fraction like 0.42069% of total supply).

 ```rust
 #[account]